 Despite having been written decades ago, this amazing book still holds up today.
 It also contains a number of tips that perfectly apply to our topic today.

-So the benefits of facing our fears allows us to live our dreams?
+So the benefits of facing our fears allow us to live our dreams?

 We’ve talked a lot about facing our fears, but we haven’t yet touched much on living your dreams.
 But to truly live your dreams, you have to learn to conquer fear first.